Kobe Bryant’s Memorial Brought Out a Side of Michael Jordan I’d Never Seen Before

 On Sept.
 11, 2009, Michael Jordan took the stage at Symphony Hall in Springfield, Massachusetts, to be inducted into the Basketball Hall of Fame.
 He talked for more than 23 minutes, starting out in tears while reflecting on his career.
 That brief glimpse of an emotional Jordan, eyes red, tear-stained cheeks, would become a viral meme.
 But despite those tears, the speech wasn’t particularly moving.
 It was harsh and cold, with Jordan using what should’ve been a celebratory moment to settle a few scores.

-In all, it was a perfect distillation of the competitive ethos that made Jordan one of the greatest, if not the greatest basketball player ever—and, in retirement, a distant and unsympathetic figure.
+In all, it was a perfect distillation of the competitive ethos that made Jordan one of the greatest basketball players ever, if not the greatest—and, in retirement, a distant and unsympathetic figure.
 On the court, he never failed to meet the moment.
 On the stage, he couldn’t say what needed to be said.

 “Jordan spoke from the heart,” ESPN’s J.A.
 Adande wrote of that night in Springfield.
 “The thing is, his heart’s as cold as liquid nitrogen.”